nearform/fastify-casbin-rest/README.md

 | `onDeny` | `(Reply, sub, obj, act) => any`                            | Invoked when Casbin's `enforce` resolves to false | Returns a `403 Forbidden` error |
 | `hook`   | `'onRequest', 'preParsing', 'preValidation', 'preHandler'` | Which lifecycle to use for performing the check   | `'preHandler'`                  |

-You can also set `getSub`, `getObj` and `getAct` params inside route options `casbin.rest` branch.
-Route extraction rules take precedence over global plugin rules.
+Note that extraction rules defined within route options take precedence over the rules defined in the plugin options.

 ## Examples